-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Investigate and address the reasons for the WHO estimated increase of greater than 20% in the malaria incidence for the period 2010 - 2015 Q4 2017 An increase in clinical malaria cases and deaths has been observed between 2010 and 2017.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Investigate and address the reasons for the WHO estimated increases in malaria Q4 2017 An increase in clinical malaria cases and deaths has been observed between 2010 and 2017.
 Several factors could be responsible for the upsurge including: pyrethroid resistance, increased temperature and rainfall, environmental modification and non-universal coverage of effective interventions.
-In response, Rwanda is implementing a comprehensive contingency plan since 2016.
-Rwanda has adopted home based management of malaria through CHWs in all the 30 districts, the LLIN universal coverage campaign at the end of 2016/early 2017, free of charge malaria diagnosis and treatment to the poorest people since November 2016; IRS in 7 high malaria burden districts in 2016/2017.
-Rwanda is now mobilizing more resources to extend and sustain IRS implementation of IRS (an evidence-based high impact intervention for malaria control in Rwanda) using next generation products in all the 13 malaria endemic districts
+In response, Rwanda has implemented a comprehensive contingency plan since 2016.
+Rwanda has adopted home based management of malaria through CHWs in all 30 districts.
+The LLIN universal coverage campaign was completed in 2017.
+Free of charge malaria diagnosis and treatment was introduced for the poorest people since November 2016.
+IRS was carried out in 7 high malaria burden districts in 2016 and 2017.
+Rwanda is mobilizing more resources to extend and sustain IRS implementation using next generation products in all the 13 malaria endemic districts.
+Cases still remain high in 2018